tomvdbulck/elasticsearchworkshop/README.md

 You are ready to go.

 PS
-If you like a pretty shiny interface to deal with git, you can install sourcetree: http://www.sourcetreeapp.com/
+If you like a pretty shiny interface to deal with git, you can install SourceTree: http://www.sourcetreeapp.com/

+#### Note
+If you are using Windows, you may need to enable hardware virtualization (VT-x).
+It can usually be enabled via your BIOS.